Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/worldEvents/events/aprilFools/README.md

 - **Sus Box Spawning**: Randomly spawns "Sus Boxes" near players during the event.
 - **Player Interaction**: Players can interact with "Sus Boxes" for unpredictable outcomes.
-- **Cleanup Mechanism**: Automatically despawns "Sus Boxes" when players leave or die.
+- **Cleanup Mechanism**: Automatically despawns "Sus Boxes" when players leave, die, or after a set interval.
+- **Logging**: Tracks all "Sus Box" spawns, interactions, and cleanups for debugging and analytics.

 ## How It Works